Nalewka

 Nalewka (/pl/), plural nalewki, is a traditional alcoholic beverage from Poland.
 Similar to medicinal tinctures, it is usually 40% to 45% alcohol by volume, though some can be as strong as 75%.
 Nalewka is created by macerating and / or infusing various ingredients in alcohol, usually vodka or neutral spirits.
 Among the ingredients often used are fruits, herbs, spices, roots, sugar and honey.
-The name nalewka is currently being registered for national appellation within the European Union.
 Unlike ordinary liqueurs, nalewki are usually aged.
 Since nalewka is produced by infusion rather than distillation, the liquid is typically colorful and somewhat opaque.
 Taste-wise, nalewka is similar to fruit liqueurs such as schnapps or eau-de-vie, but is usually sweeter and typically lacks a strong alcohol taste.

 The name nalewka is sometimes misleadingly used for a variety of commercially produced alcohols sold in Poland, usually of low quality and alcohol content.

 It could also be confused with its cognate, nalivka or nalyvka (Russian, Ukrainian: наливка), popular in Ukraine since the 17th century and in Russia since the second half of the 16th century.
-While the Polish nalewka is an infusion, the Ukrainian/Russian nalivkas are made by filling a jar with fruit, sugar and water, sealing it, and letting the contents ferment.
-Thus, the Ukrainian/Russian nalivkas are much weaker (usually containing less than 20% alcohol).
+While the Polish nalewka is an infusion, the Ukrainian/Russian nalivkas are made by filling a jar with fruits/berries, sugar and spirit, sealing it, and letting the contents stay for some time.
+The Ukrainian/Russian nalivkas are much weaker (usually containing less than 20% alcohol).
 The proper name for a Russian analogue of a Polish nalewka would be nastoika, infusion. (настойка, настоянка, nastoyanka, literally, tincture).
+Nowadays the distinction between the usages of the terms nastoika and nalivka is blurred, with nalivka applied only to fruit/berry-based liquors, while nastoikas include usage of herbs and spices.